 I’ve made a lot of progress on piecing together my family’s past.
 I’ve traced my dad’s mother’s line back to my 5x great-grandfather in 1793.

-It is really important to me that my children learn about their ancestors.
+It is really important to me that my children learn about our family tree.

 The topic of family legacy I have found is relevant outside of my home as well.
 Last year my son’s history class was studying slavery and the Civil War timeline.